No. 12 North Carolina holds on to beat Boston College 26-22

+He went for it, and sealed a long-awaited victory for the 12th-ranked Tar Heels.

-BOSTON (AP) — Sam Howell threw for two touchdowns and Trey Morrison scored after intercepting the potential tying 2-point conversion with 45 seconds left on Saturday to lead No. 12 North Carolina to a 26-22 victory over Boston College.
+Morrison intercepted Phil Jurkovec’s pass on the potential game-tying 2-point play and ran it back for a score with 45 seconds left Saturday to help North Carolina beat Boston College 26-22 for its pandemic-delayed second victory of the season.

-With the cancellation of one game because of the virus and a scheduled off week leaving North Carolina idle since Sept.
+With the cancellation of one game because of the coronavirus and a scheduled off week leaving North Carolina idle since Sept.
 12, the Tar Heels (2-0, 2-0 Atlantic Coast Conference) sent BC (2-1, 1-1) to its first loss under new coach Jeff Hafley.

-“We were concerned about the three weeks off, and having a sloppy game,” said UNC coach Mack Brown, whose team had nine penalties, a missed field goal and a mental error on a kickoff return that led to BC’s first touchdown.
+Carolina had nine penalties, a missed field goal and a mental error on a kickoff return that led to BC’s first touchdown.

+“We were concerned about the three weeks off, and having a sloppy game,” coach Mack Brown said.
 “And that’s just what happened.”

-Howell completed 14 of 26 passes for 225 yards, including a 41-yard score to Javonte Williams that gave Carolina a 21-13 lead with just over a minute left in the first half.
+Sam Howell completed 14 of 26 passes for 225 yards and two touchdowns, including a 41-yard score to Javonte Williams that gave Carolina a 21-13 lead with just over a minute left in the first half.
 Williams ran for 57 yards and caught two passes for 56, and Michael Carter carried 16 times for 121 yards for the Tar Heels.

-UNC led 24-16 with just under six minutes left before Phil Jurkovec drove BC into Tar Heels territory and completed three passes in the end zone.
+North Carolina led 24-16 with just under six minutes left before Jurkovec drove BC into Tar Heels territory and completed three passes in the end zone.
 The first two were negated by penalties, but a 6-yard pass to C.J.
 Lewis made it a two-point game with 45 seconds left, with the 2-point conversion to come.

 Jurkovec scrambled and threw to the end zone, but Morrison picked him off and ran down the left sideline for the rare defensive 2-point conversion.